-Windermere and Coniston
+Kayaking at Windermere and Coniston

 You can paddle on Windermere and Coniston without any permits, but both are likely to be busy in the summer months, and allow powered crafts.
 I’m more likely to visit here during quiet periods of the year and using the Lake District website to find out which areas of the park (and car parks) are quiet, or busy.

-There are no powered craft allowed in Buttermere Valley, which means it is quite peaceful.
+There are no powered craft allowed in Buttermere Valley, which means it is gorgeously peaceful.
 You need a permit to canoe or kayak on these waters.
 If you need a one-day permit you can buy it from the parking machine at the National Trust car park in Buttermere, otherwise you can buy an annual permit over the phone from the rangers.

 The water at Bassenthwaite is also available to paddle, but you must buy a permit before going onto the water.
 You can do this online and a permit costs £50 per person for six months (or you can just buy a day’s access for £6).
-This is one of our favourite lakes to my plan is to get both of us annual permits so we can visit any time.

 Wastwater has some of the best views in England and you can paddle here, but there are strict limits on the number of crafts that can be on the water at any given time.
 Depending which site you look at, this is either 10 or 12 boats.
 I’d recommend looking to arrive here early in the day to get the best access, and visiting on quieter days if you can.
 I think we’ll end up here at the tail end of the summer to get the most peaceful experience.